 However, if you only have salted butter in the fridge, eliminate adding any more salt to the recipe.

 No honey?
-You can also use sorghum syrup, brown rice syrup, or agave nectar.
+You can also use sorghum syrup, brown rice syrup, maple syrup, or agave nectar.

 Cranberry substitutions: If you’re not a fan of cranberries, you can substitute raisins or other dried fruit cut into cranberry-sized pieces.

 Add this to your Best Candy & Gifts for Gluten-Free Easter Baskets.